AzMoo/django-csp-admin/README.md

 ## Django CSP Admin

 Admin interface for Django CSP.
 Provides middleware and models to store the CSP configuration.
 Allows modification of CSP configuration without changing ```settings.py```.
+I've created this because it got frustrating having to keep adding stuff to ```settings.py``` and committing to source control every time somebody decided to add a new piece of external javascript.

 ## Code Example